Thursday, March 31, 2011

 Wall's budget should have reinstated the universal chiropractic subsidy that Wall eliminated in last year's budget, as this is adding extra stress on our publicly funded healthcare system and is causing many people to live in pain instead of seeking medical treatment from a chiropractor as they used to.
 As Saskatchewan's first Green Premier, I would ensure that the universal chiropractor subsidy is reinstated and expanded, and I would take measures to create a similar universal subsidy for medical massage therapy.
 Furthermore, as your Green Premier, I would reinstate the school dental program as the first measure toward including dental services as part of our publicly funded healthcare system.

 This budget fails to listen to the needs of students.
-Holding tuition increases to an average of three percent is not recognizing the extremely stressful economic circumstances post-secondary students in our province are facing.
+Holding tuition increases to an average of three percent does not recognize the extremely stressful economic circumstances post-secondary students in our province are facing.
 Where are the student loan debt relief programs?
-Why not provide and funding in this budget to freeze tuition increases and reduce tuition for Saskatchewan students?
+Why not provide funding in this budget to freeze tuition increases and reduce tuition for Saskatchewan students?

 This budget really lacks the innovation and sound fiscal management a Green Party of Saskatchewan Government would employ.
 The Green vision is for an economy that truly offers a good quality of living to all the people in our province.
-Unlike the Wall Government, we would actually make this happen, and not just give it lip service while turning a blind eye to those whose quality of life this budget does nothing to improve.
+Unlike the Wall Government, we would actually make this happen.
+We will not turn a blind eye to the those whose quality of life this budget does nothing to improve.